ktjkc/reflextrust/README.md

 Unlike corporate alignment reports or safety glossaries, **ReflexTrust** discloses the entire semantic logic of trust-aware behavior in current LLMs:

 - A full, modular architecture with visible layers
-- Real classification tables for prompt intention, behavior, and trust volatility
+- Real classification tables for prompt intention, engagement, and alignment trajectory
-- Behavioral modulation flags — fully documented and traceable
+- Reflex Signals and Modulation Flags — fully documented and traceable
 - A research-first invitation to **collaborate**, **extend**, and **interrogate**

 This is **transparent alignment**, not marketing — built on the principles of clarity, co-construction, and trust-aware dialogue modeling.